j1nx/homeassistant-phonetrack/README.md

 Finish the optional GPS accuracy threshold value similar as Google LOcation Sharing.

 ## Troubleshooting
 I don't know how to code in Python (yet).
-This is just copy & paste work and using Google (a lot) debugging all error's I do not understand, while doing stuff I don't know.
+This is just copy & paste work and using Google (a lot) debugging all errors I do not understand, while doing stuff I don't know.
 I have some more Python projects on the shelf, so whenever I start leaning that code a bit more, I will look into making it better.

-Till then, feel free to fork and create PR's.
+Till then, feel free to fork and create PRs.